The Free Church in Lochgilphead

 We want to make Jesus known in our town and district and to do this we need an ongoing Biblical ministry and a suitable building as our base.

-Rodger has committed to help us for around 2 years during which time we want to reinstate our building and see our congregation become stronger, both in numbers and in devotion to Jesus.
+Rodger has committed to help us work towards reinstating our building and to see our congregation become stronger, both in numbers and in devotion to Jesus.
 We also hope to be able to call a minister following Rodger's time here.

 Will you help and encourage us by praying regularly for us, by coming along to worship with us and perhaps also by contributing financially.